 Below, we show example generations from a base model (not instruction fine-tuned), along with human understandable concept explanations for groups of tokens (chunks) that are generated by the model.

+Overall, our model natively decomposes the model’s representations into human-understandable concepts.
+Below we show a selection of concepts that our model learned and the most important tokens associated with those concepts.
 Even though we constrain the model to learn human-understandable concepts, it is still able to discover new concepts; we highlight a few of them here.

+Importantly, we demonstrate that our model enables unlearning potentially undesirable concepts through concept interventions.
 Below, we show a few examples where intervention led to a removal of an unwanted concept.

+Language models are inscrutable black boxes.
 Billions of parameters transform input tokens into output probabilities, with little visibility into why a particular answer was produced, which parts of the prompt mattered, or how to reliably steer the model toward or away from specific behaviors.

+The standard response is post-hoc interpretability: train your model, then try to reverse-engineer what it learned.
+This approach offers partial, often unreliable glimpses into behavior.
 At Guide Labs, we take a different path: interpretability has to be designed in; from architecture to training objective to the structure of the data itself.

+This post describes the concept module, an architectural bottleneck that forces every prediction through human-interpretable concepts.
 We’ve scaled this design to 8 billion parameters and found that interpretability behaves like a fixed tax: a small, constant overhead that preserves scaling laws.
+You don’t have to choose between capability and transparency.

 The concept module gives us three things current models lack: